Playtime is a crucial part of your child’s emotional, social, and physical development. Play holds great value and is about much more than having fun.

 Play is vital at every stage of childhood.

-Young babies can learn a lot just by passing a rattle from one hand to another - watching it, feeling it, and hearing it.
-This simple play activity helps the nervous system coordinate hearing, hand and arm muscles, and eye impulses; there’s a lot of learning occurring with the simple shake of a rattle!
+Young babies can learn a lot just by passing a rattle from one hand to another—watching it, feeling it, mouthing it and hearing it.
+This play activity helps the nervous system coordinate hearing, hand and arm muscles, and eye tracking; there’s a lot of learning occurring with the simple shake of a rattle!

 Toddlers’ play helps develop coordination, muscle strength, and balance through climbing, running, falling, and getting back up again.
 They learn to manage the emotional surprise of the fall, manage minor pain, and develop resilience